-Join Ben Long for an in-depth discussion in this video Continuous mode, part of Shooting with the Nikon D7000.
+Join Ben Long for an in-depth discussion in this video Continuous mode, part of Nikon D7000 Essential Training.

 Henri Cartier-Bresson spoke extensively about the decisive moment.
 That one particular moment that happens that is the perfect decisive expression of whatever scene or event you are shooting.
 Because he was a genius he was often able to fire his camera at that perfect decisive moment.
 For the rest of us there's continuous mode.
 In continuous mode as you hold down the shutter button, the camera will continue to snap frames one after another.
 Continuous mode is a great tool for shooting and fast-moving environment, sports, street shooting, nature shots.